B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/GameScreen.md

 ## Game Phases

 The entire time a players game shows the Game Screen, it is in some kind of phase.
-These phases represent the current context of the game screen and are use to regulate the flow of the game and contextualize inputs.
+These phases represent the current context of the game screen and are used to regulate the flow of the game and contextualize inputs.

+The following diagram visualises the states and transitions:

 ![](../img/client/ComplexCycle.svg)